Sanofi

 Sanofi S.A. is a French multinational pharmaceutical and healthcare company headquartered in Paris.
 The corporation was established in 1973 and merged with Synthélabo in 1999 to form Sanofi-Synthélabo.
 In 2004, Sanofi-Synthélabo merged with Aventis and renamed to Sanofi-Aventis, which were each the product of several previous mergers.
 It changed its name back to Sanofi in May 2011.
 The company trades as "SAN" on Euronext Paris and "SNY" on Nasdaq in the United States, and is a component of the Euro Stoxx 50 stock market index.
-In 2023, the company’s seat in the Forbes Global 2000 was 89.
+In 2023, the company was ranked 89th in the Forbes Global 2000.